Frequently Asked Questions

 Do you use a live model?

 Not in the beginning, my students are encouraged to learn and understand the anatomy first.
 Then, use their imagination to create gesture, movement and pose.
-I find that using a model in the early stages of sculpture only causes comparison (student to have two live model/full figure workshops in 2018.
+I find that using a model in the early stages of sculpture only causes comparisons.
+But, I do have live-model 2-3 hour classes on occasional evenings.
+See Class Enrollment.

 Will you come to teach or speak at our art center or school?